12 Things That Could Get You Banned from a Plane

 Dropping a computer

 Ah, another tantrum from someone who seems far, far too old for one.
 Amy K., a Scott’s Cheap Flights Premium Member, recalls an instance when a passenger took his annoyance with the lack of room in the overhead bins a little too far.
 An “older gentleman, getting frustrated that there’s limited room overhead to store a small bag, pulls someone else’s computer bag from the bin, holds it over his head, and loudly demands to know whose it is.
 No one responds,” Amy recounts.
 “Then, while holding the bag well above his head, he lets go and it crashes to the ground.
 He stows his own bag in its place and sits down.”
 Amy reports that when the cabin crew came by to address the situation, “angry man [got] angrier” and eventually had to be escorted off the flight.
 And as for the passenger whose laptop got dropped?
 He’d “had no idea what happened until the attendant showed up.
 He’d had his headphones on!”
+Check out the 15 craziest things flight attendants have seen on the job.

 OK, a goat is one thing, but apparently, bringing goat cheese onto a plane can present a problem too. “[My husband and I] had trouble getting goat cheese past TSA,” remembers Premium Member Marji H. “My husband was not having it, and while I went to the gate with the kids, he argued his case.
 He was the last one on the plane and was happily waving the goat cheese in the air walking down the aisle.”
 According to our list of foods you can and can’t bring on a plane, “creamy cheese” is a no-no while “solid cheese” is fine…but the TSA’s distinction is not clear.
 Obviously goat cheese was right on the line.